12 Ways to Raise Funds for Startups in India

 Pros:

-• Easier access to funds with fewer formalities.
+• Easier access, fewer formalities.

 Cons: